Level: Beginner

 Challenge: Dialog Box

-Create a simple system for displaying dialog, in which you specify a List of text (1 sentence per entry) to display.
+Create a simple system for displaying dialog, in which you pass in a list of text (1 sentence per entry) to display.

-The dialog should display 1 sentence at a time, and the player has to hit a key to proceed.
+The dialog system should display 1 sentence at a time.
+The player has to hit a key to proceed.